mayralgr/questions-answers/questions/javaScript&timers.md

-# How does timers work with the asynchrony of JavaScript?
+# How do timers work with the asynchrony of JavaScript?

 There are two types of timers: